 \subsection{Empirical Understandings}

-In this section, we further provide in-depth understanding of SeqTopK regarding its adaptive behaviors, the distribution of activated experts, and sensitivity w.r.t.~batch size compared to BatchTopK.
+In this section, we further provide an in-depth understanding of SeqTopK regarding its adaptive behaviors, the distribution of activated experts, and sensitivity w.r.t.~batch size and sequence length.

-\textbf{SeqTopK Enables More Balanced Expert Utilization.} We first analyze routing behavior and expert load to compare SeqTopK with standard TopK.
-Following~\citet{lepikhin2020gshard,wu2024gw}, we compute the normalized routing entropy over the GSM8K dataset.
-For a MoE layer, let $p_{i,e}$ be the probability of token $i$ being assigned to expert $e$, averaged over the dataset.
-The overall routing distribution is $p_e = \frac{1}{N}\sum_{i=1}^N p_{i,e}$, where $N$ is the total number of tokens.
-The routing entropy is then defined as $H = - \sum_{e=1}^E p_e\log{p_e}$, and we normalize it by the maximum possible entropy $\log{E}$.
+{\textbf{SeqTopK Enables More Balanced Expert Utilization.} To assess the impact of SeqTopK on training stability, we evaluate expert load variance and routing entropy during OLMoE fine-tuning on GSM8K.
+As illustrated in \Figref{fig:router_dynamics}(a), SeqTopK with an upper bound consistently maintains lower load variance across all layers; notably, even its unconstrained variant outperforms the standard TopK baseline.
+This empirical evidence suggests that SeqTopK is intrinsically robust, ensuring stability without relying on rigid per-token caps.
+We further analyze routing behavior by computing the normalized routing entropy, defined as $H = - \sum_{e=1}^E p_e\log{p_e} / \log{E}$, where $p_e$ is the mean assignment probability for expert $e$~\citep{lepikhin2020gshard,wu2024gw}.
 A \textit{higher} entropy means a more \textit{balanced} expert utilization.
-As shown in \Figref{fig:normalized-entropy}, SeqTopK generates softer, more distributed assignment probabilities over experts, and achieves higher entropy across layers.
-By adaptively allocating experts based on token importance, it balances expert utilization across sequences, resulting in a more robust and fine-grained capacity distribution compared to TopK.
+As shown in \Figref{fig:router_dynamics}(b), SeqTopK achieves higher entropy by generating softer, more distributed assignment probabilities.
+By adaptively allocating experts based on token importance, SeqTopK balances utilization across sequences, resulting in a more refined and robust capacity distribution than traditional TopK routing.
+More visualizations can be found in Section \ref{sec:vis}.